 ASE is known to limit the coherence of dissipative solitons in lasers through the Gordon-Haus effect ~\cite{gordon_random_1986,kim_ultralow-noise_2016}.
 Slow spectral drifts lead to timing jitter which is detrimental to high-precision applications such as optical clocks~\cite{hinkley_atomic_2013}.
-In our system, as opposed to mode-locked lasers, the solitons are locked to both the driving laser and a phase modulation maximum such that we expect a minimal impact of the ASE on the timing jitter.
-Note that we measure much less ASE when the duty cycle is lower because of the gain saturation associated with the larger average intracavity power.
-A spectrum from an experiment conducted with $\mathcal{D}=6$ is shown in the Supplementary Information.
-However, in order to study the impact of noise, or lack thereof, on the stability of ACSs, we perform coherence measurements in the configuration with maximum ASE ($\mathcal{D}=250$).
+In our system, the solitons are locked to both the driving laser and a phase modulation maximum such that we expect a minimal impact of the ASE on the timing jitter.
+Note that we measure much less ASE when the driving pulse is longer because of the gain saturation associated with the larger average intracavity power.
+A spectrum from an experiment conducted with $\mathcal{D}=1/6$ is shown in the Supplementary Information (Fig.\,S3).
+However, in order to study the impact of noise, or lack thereof, on the stability of ACSs, we perform coherence measurements in the configuration with maximum ASE ($\mathcal{D}=1/250$).